How to Apply for SSDI in Florida: Offices, Timelines, and Tips

 How to Apply for SSDI in Florida: Offices, Timelines, and Tips?

-TL;DR: Florida residents can apply for SSDI online at ssa.gov, by phone at 1-800-772-1213, or at any SSA office in Florida.
+Florida residents can apply for SSDI online at ssa.gov, by phone at 1-800-772-1213, or at any SSA office in Florida.
 Your claim is processed by the Florida Disability Determination Services (DDS) in Tallahassee.
 Average initial processing time is 4 to 7 months.
+Florida has one of the highest volumes of SSDI applications and longer wait times in many areas.

 How the Florida DDS Processes Your Claim?